 No chairs or tables – standing space only

-This style makes the most efficient use of floor space, with guests free to mingle as they please.
+This style makes the most efficient use of floor space, leaving guests free to mingle as they please.
 Serve finger food and other small bites in lieu of a sit-down meal.

 Remember to build your seating chart after your RSVPs are in, not before.
 And keep in mind that if guests are only going to be sitting for an hour or two, there’s no need to obsess over who sits where because they’ll have the chance to mingle before and after the seated activity.

 Choosing the right seating arrangement has a significant impact on the overall success of the event.
 That’s why it is important to always consider the nature and purpose of the event, the number of attendees, and the available space.
 These elements will help you determine the seating arrangement that will help you host a functional and enjoyable event for all attendees.